 Before it gets too cold, take care of your garden shed, pots, tools, and equipment.

-- Turn off the water for the hose and drain it completely if you’re in an area where leftover water could freeze.
+- Turn off the water to the hose and drain it completely if you’re in an area where leftover water could freeze.

 - If you have a lawn mower or string trimmer, drain out the gas.